 Myth: "Healthy Payment Hikes are Back"

-Although the COLA or cost-of-living increase for 2018 is expected to be larger than what retirees have seen in recent years, when it has ranged from 0 to 0.3 percent, it is still expected to be smaller than the average increase of 2.6 percent which retirees saw over the past 30 years.
-The COLA could be as low as 1.5 percent.
-In fact, recent increases have been so low that the Senior Citizens League estimates Social Security benefits have lost 30 percent of their purchasing power since 2000.
-While any increase at all is better than nothing, many senior citizens are concerned that it is becoming increasingly more difficult to survive on Social Security.
+Although the COLA or cost-of-living increase for 2018 will be larger than what retirees have seen in recent years, when it has ranged from 0 to 0.3 percent, it is still smaller than the average increase of 2.6 percent which retirees saw over the past 30 years.
+The 2018 COLA will only be 2 percent.
+Unfortunately, recent increases have been so low that the Senior Citizens League estimates Social Security benefits have lost 30 percent of their purchasing power since 2000.
+While any increase at all is better than nothing, many senior citizens are finding that it is becoming increasingly more difficult to survive on Social Security.

 Not mentioned in the Barron's article is the fact that all or most of the COLA in recent years has been eaten up by increases in Medicare premiums.
-As a result, many retirees have seen virtually no actual increase in their checks over past few years.
+This will be true in 2018, as well, when the Medicare premium for most people will increase to approximately $134.
+As a result, many retirees have seen virtually no actual increase in their checks over past few years and that will continue to be true in 2018.

 Myth: "Social Security is Going Broke"